swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-6-orchestrate-the-workflow-with-a-cicd-pipeline/index.md

 git push
 ```

-{% callout type="note" %}
-Finished?
-Go to the [Check the results](#check-the-results) step!
+{% callout type="note" %} Finished?
+Go to the [Check the
-{% /callout %}
+results](#check-the-results) step! {% /callout %}

 #### GitLab CI

-{% callout type="note" %}
-Using GitHub?
-Go to the [GitHub Actions](#github-actions) step!
-{% /callout %}

 **Encode and display the Google Service Account key**

-Encode and display the Google Service Account key that you have downloaded from Google Cloud as `base64`.
-It allows to hide the secret in GitLab CI logs as a security measure.
+Encode and display the Google Service Account key that you have downloaded from
+Google Cloud as `base64`.
+It allows to hide the secret in GitLab CI logs as a
+security measure.

 ```sh
 # Encode the Google Service Account key to base64